Ulrich van Gobbel

 Ulrich van Gobbel (born 16 January 1971) is a Dutch Surinamese football coach and a former player who played as a defender for Feyenoord (where he had two spells), Galatasaray and Southampton.
 He works as a coach with the Under-19 squad of Feyenoord.

 Career

 At Southampton, he scored two goals, with one coming against Lincoln City in the League Cup and one in the league against Leicester City.

-A powerful and exceptionally speedy defender - he clocked almost 11.20 seconds over the 100 metres with automatic timing, and 6.7 s hand-timed over the 60m - van Gobbel made eight international appearances for the Netherlands national team.
+A speedy defender - he clocked almost 11.20 seconds over the 100 metres with automatic timing, and 6.7 s hand-timed over the 60m - van Gobbel made eight international appearances for the Netherlands national team.

+Personal life

+Born in Surinam, van Gobbel grew up in Bavel, the Netherlands.
+In his biography, he explained to have had tough youth years with his father committing suicide after killing a woman in Rotterdam when Ulrich was only 15.